Singular sets and parameters of generalized triangle orbifolds: The matrix representation and the parameters

-In order to obtain a matrix representation for a group generated by three half-turns one has to fix the axes of the generators.
-We do this by means of complex distances between the hyperbolic lines (\cite{Fen}, p.~67-70).
-We define the {\it complex distance} between two oriented hyperbolic lines as follows: its real part equals the length of the common perpendicular to the lines and imaginary part is given by the angle between the lines, taken from the first to the second line respecting orientations.
+In order to obtain a matrix representation of a group generated by three half-turns one has to fix the axes of the generators, which can be done by means of the complex distances between the hyperbolic lines (see \cite[p.~67-70]{Fen}).
+We define the {\it complex distance} between two oriented hyperbolic lines as follows: its real part equals the length of the common perpendicular to the lines and the imaginary part is given by the angle between the lines, taken from the first to the second line respecting orientations.

-We call three complex distances between the axes of the generators by the {\it parameters} of the group $\Gamma=\langle a,b,c\rangle$.
-Let us remark that starting from this place by group $\langle a,b,c\rangle$ we mean the group with the given generators taken in a fixed order, so, in fact, we work with a {\em marked groups} generated by $a, b, c$.
+We call three complex distances between the axes of the generators by the {\it parameters} of the group $\Gamma=\langle a,b,c\rangle$ (this denotes a group generated by $a,$ $b,$ $c$ which has relations which are not specified).
+Let us note that starting from here by group $\langle a,b,c\rangle$ we mean the group with the given generators taken in a fixed order, so we work with the {\em marked groups} generated by $a, b, c$.